 BUDGET AT WORK

-Mortgage/Rent = $875
+Mortgage/Rent = $800

-Utilities = $200
+Utilities = $300

-Vehicle insurance = $85
+Vehicle insurance = $100

 Vehicle payment = $200

-Total = $1,485 (49.5% of budget)
+Total = $1,995 (49.9% of budget)

-Restaurants = $75
+Restaurants = $150

-Entertainment = $50
+Entertainment = $100

 Haircuts = $25

 What is great about this type of budget is that you can change the percentages as work for you.
-So, if you need to set 60% for fixed and 15% for savings, that leaves 25% for irregular spending.
+So, if you need to set 60% for fixed and 15% for savings, which leaves 25% for irregular spending.

-If you are trying to get out of debt, I really would not recommend this type of budget.
-The reason is that you need to see exactly where every single penny goes each month so you know what you can throw at paying off your debts.
+If you are trying to get out of debt, I don’t recommend this budget method.
+The reason being that you need to see exactly where every single penny goes each month so you know what you can throw at paying off your debts.